mambocab/dotfiles/README.md

 ## Theory of Operation

 This manages dotfiles via the bare-git-repo method.
 In this method, you simply let your dotfiles live where they're used, in `~`, and version them in a separate, bare, git repository.
-See `./.config/dotfiles` for setup.
+See `.zshrc` for setup.
 Credit to @teamsnelgrove for [pointing me to this method][snelgrove] and to HN user StreakyCobra for [sharing the method to begin with][streakycobra].

 ## Guiding Principles